joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-9/lab.md

 </html>
 ```

-> > a simple html page called index.html.
+<em style="color:#A9A9A9"> a simple html page called index.html.
 This needs to be in the root of your project.
-In this case, the `lab_9` folder.
+In this case, the `lab_9` folder. </em>

 1. Using the above example as a guide, within your `lab_9` folder set up and serve an html page, for each of the routes you created earlier (e.g., `/about` and `/contact`).
 For instance, when we visit `http://locahost:8000/about`; about.html should be served.
 You will need to create a HTML file for each route you created earlier (about, contact, and index).
 Place these files in the root of your project.